QubesOS/qubes-doc/user/templates/templates.md

 Also, if your app qubes are network disconnected, even though their filesystems might get compromised due to the corresponding template compromise, it still would be difficult for the attacker to actually leak out the data stolen in an app qube.
 Not impossible (due to existence of cover channels between VMs on x86 architecture), but difficult and slow.

-### Note on treating template-based qubes' root filesystem non-persistence as a security feature
+### Note on treating app qubes' root filesystem non-persistence as a security feature

-Any template-based qube that is based on a template has its root filesystem non-persistent across VM reboots.
+Any app qube that is based on a template has its root filesystem non-persistent across VM reboots.
 In other words, whatever changes the VM makes (or the malware running in this VM makes) to its root filesystem, are automatically discarded whenever one restarts the VM.

 This might seem like an excellent anti-malware mechanism to be used inside the VM.